-Couscous comes from North Africa and is made from wheat.
-In the US and Canada, it is most often sold as instant couscous (in fact, I thought that “instant” was just what couscous was until I began researching for the cookbook I’m writing with Jan), usually in small boxes like that at right.
+In the US and Canada, couscous is most often sold as instant couscous (in fact, I thought that “instant” was just what couscous was until I began researching for The Boat Galley Cookbook), usually in small boxes like that at right.

 To be sure that you’re getting instant couscous, just check the cooking instructions.
 You should just have to bring the water to a boil, add the couscous, cover, turn off the heat and let it sit for 5 minutes.
 I’ve never seen it actually labeled as “instant.”